BC Sports Hall of Fame: History

 The BC Sports Hall of Fame was founded in 1966 by Eric Whitehead and other groups of sports-minded individuals in British Columbia.
 In August of that year the Hall officially opened in the BC Pavilion on the Pacific National Exhibition grounds.

 In 1993, the BC Sports Hall of Fame opened in BC Place.

 The BC Sports Hall of Fame re-opened in January 2012 after having been closed to the public for a 20-month period while the new roof was being installed on BC Place Stadium.
 During the construction artifacts from the museum were loaned out to institutions around the province.
 The Hall then opened a new Vancouver 2010 Gallery with the world's largest and broadest collection of 2010 Olympic and Paralympic artifacts, as well as a new Hall of Champions, the Hall's signature gallery.

 In 2017 a replica of the news desk from the Sports Page television show was put on display in commemoration of its 40th anniversary.

+The Hall was closed from May to July 2026 because the building was used by FIFA as a World Cup media centre.
+Hall of Fame curator Jason Beck criticised the decision as a "massive missed opportunity" to showcase a local landmark while international visitors were in Vancouver for the World Cup.
+To make space in the Hall for media operations, thousands of artifacts and archival items were moved to a storage space in the lower level of BC Place.
+The building formally reopened on August 1.

-Induction and inductees
+Induction

 Since 1966, the BC Sports Hall of Fame has inducted 406 individuals and 63 teams.
 Once inducted, these individuals become known as Honoured Members and the teams are known as Honoured Teams of the BC Sports Hall of Fame.
 The five major induction categories, each with its own set of criteria, are Athlete, Builder, Pioneer, Media and Team.